devmegan/korcbd/README.md

 - The stripe payment element handles user payements and payment method validation.
 - On clicking the "Complete Order" button, if the card details need verifying, a full-screen overlay prevents a user making any further changes or form submissions until this validation has taken place. the user is redirected to the order confirmation page back on The House of Mouse website.
+- Stripe test card numbers can be found in the [Stripe testing docs](https://stripe.com/docs/testing).
 - If validation is completed succesfully, or is not required, the users order is then created and the user is redirected to an order confirmation screen, the order will either be created directly as an instance of the django Order model or, if this fails, by Stripe Webook.

 ## Order Confirmation
 <img src="README/assets/img/checkout-success.jpg" style="margin: 0; width: 75%">